VOGUE: A Multimodal Dataset for Conversational Recommendation in Fashion: Dataset Construction

 \subsection{Dataset Contents}

-\vogue \footnote{ The complete \vogue dataset is available at \href{https://anonymous.4open.science/r/vogue-EF02/README.md}{anonymous.4open.science/r/vogue-EF02}} includes 60 dialogue transcripts (10 participant pairs × 6 scenarios each), transcribed and time-stamped at the turn level.
-Utterances are labeled with intent tags where appropriate.
-Transcripts are also annotated with the Seeker's final item choice and all items explicitly mentioned.
-Each scenario is matched to its catalogue.
-Items are released as utilized in the study with metadata.
+\vogue contains 60 two-party dialogue transcripts, transcribed and time-stamped at the turn level. \textbf{All 2{,}100 utterances are labeled} with a comprehensive intent taxonomy for both roles.
+Transcripts are additionally annotated with final item choices and catalogue items explicitly mentioned, and each scenario is paired with its corresponding 12-item visual catalogue released with item metadata.

+Beyond transcripts, \vogue includes dense preference supervision: post-scenario item-rating surveys over all items from both Seeker (ground truth) and Assistant (predicted), yielding \textbf{1{,}440 total item-level ratings}, plus post-task satisfaction surveys.
+We additionally collected fashion-profile surveys for all participants to contextualize preference priors.
+We position \vogue as a \textbf{high-fidelity evaluation and analysis benchmark} for multimodal CRS, and as a challenge dataset exposing shortcomings in visual grounding, preference inference, and preference generalization.